 For example, schools do not teach that World War II, like all wars, was a competition for resources.
 Schools teach, instead, that it was a battle between the forces of fascism (evil) and democracy (good).

-Here's another example: medical propaganda doesn't teach us that cancer is a natural function of the body which occurs for a biological purpose.
-Medical professionals teach, instead, that cancer is a battle between the forces of Nature (evil) and technology (good).
+Here’s another example: health industry propaganda doesn’t teach us that cancer is a natural function of the body which occurs for a biological purpose.
+Health professionals teach, instead, that cancer is a battle between the forces of Nature (evil) and technology (good).

 The Knowledge of Good and Evil